benhamner/hillary-clinton-emails/README.md

 ## [emails.csv](https://github.com/benhamner/hillary-clinton-emails/blob/master/output/emails.csv)

-This file currently contains the following fields:
+This file is ~20mb and currently contains the following fields:

  - **SourceMonth** - month the email was released
  - **SourceFile** - zip file containing the email PDF